TELAPROLUGOUTHAM985/Detection-of-Facial-Deepfake-images-using-CNN-Architecture/README.md

 - we have used a robust dataset consisting of 140k facial images consisting of both real and fake images,the model has been trained on 70% of the data,15% for validation and 15% for testing.
 - In datapreprocessing Face alignment and resizing is done to ensure uniform input.
 - Image normalization and augmentation for better model generalization.
+- the model has been trained on 70% of the data,15% for validation and 15% for testing.
+- The model shows promising results on classification of real and fake images.